pkonecki/VanillaDiscordConnect/README.md

 Vanilla Forum Plugin that enables linking forum account to discord account and sync roles

 ## Setup
-Put the source in your plugin Directory under DiscordConnect folder Go to settings and fill your app/bot infos & guildid
+Put the DiscordConnect folder in your plugins Directory.
+Go to settings and fill your app/bot infos & guildid

 ## Usage